-Education Area of Study/Major Regionally Accredited College or University Credits ^{1,2} Experience ^{2,3} At least a bachelor's degree or associate degree from a regionally accredited college or university All areas of study Successful completion of at least 15 credits from a regionally accredited college or university with at least three credit hours in each of the following areas: child development/learning, environment/curriculum, social-emotional development, observation/assessment; and at least one three hour early childhood elective of the student's choice 12 months of experience working with children ages birth through second grade in a group DOE or other O 1 An administrator's credential may substitute for three college or university credits when issued by DOE or other OCCL approved agencies.
-Having an early childhood or school-age administrator's credential alone does not qualify a person as an early childhood administrator.
-2 A currently certified teacher who is certified to work with children birth through second grade meets the education and experience qualifications to be an early childhood administrator. of supervised stud of the required expo ent teaching of children birth through second graderience. de may substitute
+Early Childhood Administrator Qualifications: Education Area of Study or Major Regionally Accredited College or University Credits ^{1,2} Experience ^{2,3} At least a bachelor's degree or associate degree from a regionally accredited college or university Early childhood education Successful completion of a degree with an early childhood major 12 months of experience working with children ages birth through second grade in a group At least a bachelor's degree or associate degree from a regionally accredited college or university Any area of study or any major Successful completion of at least 15 credits from a regionally accredited college or university with at least three credit hours in each of the following areas: child development, developmental curriculum planning, or environment and curriculum; social-emotional development, observation or assessment; and at least one three-hour early childhood elective of the student's choice Or A Montessori Full or Associate Credential from an MACTE approved training program when working in a Montessori program 12 months of experience working with children ages birth through second grade in a group

+1 An administrator's credential may substitute for three college or university credits when issued by DOE or other OCCL approved agencies.
+Having an early childhood or school-age administrator's credential alone does not qualify a person as an early childhood administrator or a school-age administrator.

-- 2. An early childhood administrator without a degree, who formerly qualified as the program director at a center licensed before January 1, 2007, is able to serve as the early childhood administrator.
+2. An early childhood administrator without a degree, who formerly qualified as the program director at a center licensed before January 1, 2007, is able to serve as the early childhood administrator.
 To keep this qualification, this person must remain at that original center or may transfer only to a center licensed before January 1, 2007, that is owned by the same licensee.
-This center must have a qualified early childhood curriculum coordinator with at least an associate degree functioning in that role. - F. Early Childhood Curriculum Coordinator - 1.
-A licensee shall ensure an early childhood curriculum coordinator is at least 20 years old and meets one of the following education and experience qualifications:
+This center must have a qualified early childhood teacher with at least an associate degree creating, developing, and evaluating curriculum and monitoring its implementation.